elfhosted/krantorbox/README.md

 After searching for something that could help facilitate transfering files from local/apps/services to Putio, nothing corresponded to what I was looking for.
 Almost all projects were at least 2years old.

-So I decided to do something simple in Go, Putio-Go
+So I decided to do something simple in Go, Krantor

 ## Table of Contents